dannynelson/guitar-quest/README.md

   - level specific quests are always presented in a specific order (but never run out)
   - if they advance to new level, add 2 more level specific quests (but keep any ones left over from previous levels)
   - if they complete one of these quests (for the current level, not a previous level), add another one from their current level

+Quests and Pieces
+- clone for each user, or use canonical copy
+- quests - if I change it, I do not want it to ruin the existing quests for all users
+  - therefore clone each quests when necessary
+- pieces - if I modify it, I want it to update for every user